PEXANE2/azure-docs.tr-tr/articles/machine-learning/service/tutorial-auto-train-models.md

 ---
-title: 'Regresyon öğreticisi: otomatik ML'
+title: 'Regression tutorial: Automated ML'
 titleSuffix: Azure Machine Learning
-description: Otomatik makine öğrenimi kullanarak makine öğrenimi modeli oluşturmayı öğrenin.
-Azure Machine Learning, veri ön işleme, algoritma seçimi ve hiper parametre seçimini sizin için otomatik bir şekilde gerçekleştirebilir.
-Ardından, son model Azure Machine Learning ile dağıtılır.
+description: In this tutorial, you learn how to generate a machine learning model by using automated machine learning.
+Azure Machine Learning can perform data preprocessing, algorithm selection, and hyperparameter selection in an automated way for you.
 services: machine-learning
 ms.service: machine-learning
 ms.subservice: core